Stage 8: Test and debug the support you designed for the identification properties

-Open the sample application in a supported version of Internet Explorer.
+Open the sample application in a supported version of Google Chrome.
 (Reminder: The WebExtBook project must be open in Extensibility Accelerator before you open the browser, and the browser must allow blocked content.)

 In the Properties tab in the test object designer, select the authors property and click the Debug Property Retrieval button in the Properties toolbar.